Khushi9125/backend/Readme.md

 - Note: If any file needs to update , please create a separate a end point or controller. like user wants to update image end point hit krwa do to utna update hoga.
 - update avatar image
 - update cover image

+## Understand the  subscription schema

+## Learn Mongodb aggregation pipelines
+- write controller  getUserChannelProfile
+- Write different pipleines under this controller to fetch user detail

+## How to write sub pipelines and routes
+- To get watch history of user
+- So write one controller for this getwatchHistory and add sub pipelines